Talking Steelers Football With Hank Williams, Jr.

 What are some of your favorite Steelers memories?

-I talk to people in the Steelers office almost every week.
+How closely do you follow the team? *I talk to people in the Steelers office almost every week.
 We speak a lot.
 I went to training camp a few years ago.
-I don’t get to see all of the games, but I do watch a lot of them on tape because of my schedule.
+I don't get to see all of the games, but I do watch a lot of them on tape because of my schedule.

 It was just wonderful.
 To be a part of that was great.
 I wear my 75th season hat and jersey all of the time.
 We shared all kinds of stories.
 There was a lot of that.

 As a Steelers fan what is it like to sing the National Anthem at Heinz Field?